-If you are a heavy sweater than you may not like Howard Leight as they can become a bit sticky in the ear canal.
+If you are a heavy sweater than you may not like them as they can become a bit sticky in the ear canal.
 But our next pick is perfect for you.

 #3.
 Mack’s Ultra Soft Foam Earplugs

-Mack’s Ultra Soft Foam earplugs easily make it into this list given the high levels of comfort that they offer.
+Mack’s Ultra Soft Foam earplugs easily make it into this list given the high levels of comfort that they gave us when we were trying them out.
 The material used to make these earplugs is super low-pressure tapered foam, which makes them some of the most comfortable pair of earplugs that you can find.
 Their noise reduction rating (NRR) clocks in at 32 decibels, meaning that these earplugs can serve you in other places apart from just sleeping.
 You can also use them if you are in a loud concert, in a shooting range, or working with power tools among other noisy activities.

-These earplugs are some of the smallest that you can find, and they easily roll into a small cylinder, which makes it easy to insert into the ear canal.
+These earplugs are some of the smallest that you can find, and they easily roll into a small cylinder, which we found makes it easy to insert into the ear canal.
+The size also makes them great for side sleepers.
 The downside of the small size is that they may prove difficult to remove when you wake up, especially if you have large ear canals.
 That aside, they are pretty comfortable exerting minimal pressure to your ear canal.
 If you have sensitive or smaller ears, Mack’s Ultra Soft Foam earplugs are worth a try.
 Also, if you are not sure about the size of your ear canals, starting with this product would be a good idea.
-One of the downsides is that if you have a larger ear canal, they tend to get stuck.
+One of the downsides is that if you have a larger ear canal, we noticed that they tend to get stuck.

 What Makes Mack’s Stand Out?